 I'm far-lefty and passionate about social change.
 I do web work for social good, I study social movements, and love engaging deeply on anything from ethics to economics to science.
-I've retreated from most marches and direct organizing while I explore the history of how social justice movements have succeeded or failed.

 Originally a Bay Area native I recently moved to Oakland after three years in NYC.

 Nonfiction: Jennifer Hecht's Doubt: A History, Steven Pinker, Douglas Hofstadter, and Daniel Dennet.
 I like some Harris and Dawkins but wish there weren't so terrible on politics and feminism.

 Fiction: Margaret Atwood, Cormac McCarthy, T.C.
 Boyle.
 I have a soft spot for magical realism like The Man Who Fell in Love with the Moon and Stone Junction.

 SF/fantasy: Octavia Butler, Kim Stanley Robinson, Ursula Le Guin, Connie Willis, Terry Pratchett, Ian Banks, Kurt Vonnegut, and almost anything dystopic or utopic.
 I am noticing there's a whole new wave of excellent woman-authored scifi!

 I read Nonviolent Communication: a Language of Life a few years ago and I'm very pleased to have NVC as a primary communication/conflict resolution tool.

 Movies: Cloud Atlas, Like Water for Chocolate, Man Facing Southeast, Shrek, Spirited Away, The Fall, Twelve Monkeys.